Why You Should Hire a Designer Before a Contractor

 The design phase is your opportunity to get intentional about how you want your space to function and feel.
 We take a holistic approach to your remodel by considering details like: how light enters the room, how your furniture will be arranged, and how the space will flow from one area to another.

-The design process we follow is considered best practice and it is taught and endorsed by most professional institutions including the American Institute of Architects (AIA) and the American Society of Interior Designers (ASID).
+The design process we follow is considered best practice, and it is taught and endorsed by most professional institutions, including the American Institute of Architects (AIA) and the American Society of Interior Designers (ASID).

 1. Schematic Design: This is the conceptual phase, where we develop ideas and spatial relationships.
 We explore how the space will function and flow, and create initial drawings for review.